Let Them Eat Gluten Free Cake

 Ingredients

-• 1½ cups plus 2 tbsp (227g) Kim's gluten free all purpose flour blend* (a store bought blend may be substituted, but hasn't been tested)
+• 1½ cups plus 2 tablespoon (227g) Kim's gluten free all purpose flour blend* (a store bought blend may be substituted, but hasn't been tested)

 • ½ cup (100g) granulated sugar